 Best Practices

-This section describes some best practices for optimizing performance in Exasol.
+This article describes some best practices for optimizing performance in Exasol.

 Appropriate data types